-The increasing burden of climate change and resource depletion is compelling society to rethink our largely fossil-based chemical industry.
-New, breakthrogh methods to valorise molecules from natural materials, such as wood or plants in general, will play a central role in promoting the switch to bio-based feedstocks.
+The increasing burden of climate change and resource depletion is leading society to rethink our largely fossil-based chemical industry.
+Given that most of our chemicals are made from carbon, renewable solutions are likely to come from the only two large sources of renewable carbon on the planet: atmospheric carbon dioxide and plants.
+However, technologies to convert carbon dioxide are still far from practical, while the lack of cost-competitive solutions has limited the implementation of plant-based products.
+New breakthrough methods to valorize molecules from natural materials, such as wood or plants in general, will therefore play a central role in promoting the switch to bio-based feedstocks.

 What is special about the project?

-W Lan, J Behaghel de Bueren et al., Highly Selective Oxidation and Depolymerization of , Diol Protected Lignin.
-Angew.
-Chem.
-2019
+W Lan, JB de Bueren, JS Luterbacher Angewandte Chemie International Edition 58 (9), 2649-2654, 2019, Highly Selective Oxidation and Depolymerization of , Diol Protected Lignin;

 Persons involved in the project